- College of Education & Professional Studies

 Graduate Program Mission Statement

-The mission of the graduate program in Communication Sciences and Disorders (CSD) is to educate speech-language pathologists who are prepared to address the communicative disorders needs of culturally and linguistically diverse communities, particularly in the southeastern region of Wisconsin.
-Specific missions of the Department of Communication Sciences and Disorders are:
+The mission of the graduate program in Communication Sciences and Disorders is to prepare speech-language pathologists to practice across the lifespan and all settings particularly in the southeastern region of Wisconsin.
+Specific objectives include:

 - To prepare highly qualified professionals in speech-language pathology who exceed the guidelines of the American Speech-Language Hearing Association (ASHA) for clinical and academic preparation;